Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: EDR and Regular Magnetopause Crossing Analysis

 \

-From Figure \ref{fig:velocityHist}, we can clearly see that the EDR ion velocity in the $\hat{\phi}$ and $\hat{\theta}$ directions has multi-peak distributions, which is in contrast with the single peak distributions of the non-EDR events.
+From Figure \ref{fig:velocityHist}, we can clearly see that the EDR ion velocity in the $\hat{\phi}$ and $\hat{\theta}$ directions has multi-peak distributions, which is in contrast with the single peak distributions of the {regular} events.

 \